 4. Picking Out Your Card(s)

-Once you’re ready to begin the session, spread out the cards evenly across your space.
-Take your time, hove your hand over the cards, and wait until you feel a magnetic pull to one or more of the cards.
+Once you’re ready to begin the oracle card reading, spread out the cards evenly across your space.
+Take your time, hover your hand over the cards, and wait until you feel a magnetic pull to one or more of the cards.
 Pull the cards you feel especially connected to during this session.

 5. Dive Into the Guide